We engage locally, regionally, and nationally to create conditions for children and families to thrive.

 Nationally, we support the most promising interventions by using our resources to scale what works to improve lives.
 Our national work is informed by our experience in our three focus regions below.

-In our three focus regions - Washington state, Los Angeles County, and Detroit tri-county region - we engage deeply to learn about unique barriers to economic mobility and comprehensive interventions that can address them.
+In our three focus regions - Washington state, Los Angeles County, and southeast Michigan - we engage deeply to learn about unique barriers to economic mobility and comprehensive interventions that can address them.
 We build relationships with leaders in all sectors and participate at the neighborhood, city, regional, and state levels to create an ecosystem that better supports children and families.

 Our regional offices work in tandem with our national team.

 The Ballmers have made Washington their home for decades, raising their family and building a business here.